NardJ/SerialMonitorPP/README.md

 # SerialMonitor++

 SerialMonitor++ is meant as a better Serial Monitor than the Arduino IDE provides.
-It comes with:
+It comes with the following extra features:
-- display log in ascii, hex, dec or auto (text when possible and else binary)
+- display message log in ascii, hex, dec or auto (text when possible and else binary)
-- also include messages you sent in log besides the received messages
+- include messages you sent in log besides the received messages
 - click on message to show ascii, hex and dec representations of message
 - auto search and connect to serial device on start and auto reconnect if connection interrupted
 - buttons to store often send messages